2018ik/2018ik.github.io/_wiki/love.markdown

 ### Not Jealous

 When we love the brothers and sisters, their joy is our joy; we are not jealous of each other.

+## Testimonies

+### Testimony #1

+> One time in the Church in Anaheim we had the Lord's table and after the Lord's table saints can share whatever they like.
+So one of the brothers stood up, and said "Sitting beside me, this young brother is actually my son who I didn't know existed until a few days ago."
+And so he said he [the son] named himself Melchizedek since he doesn't know where his father comes from.
+And as he was sharing this the whole congregation was so quiet.
+Nobody knew what to say because he said this is his illegitimate son who he didn't know existed.
+And then he went and described how it happened.
+I was wondering if I should stop him or not.
+But after he finished his story, you know what brother Lee did?
+Brother Lee said welcome Melchizedek!
+The whole congregation was enlivened because brother Lee said he may have committed something wrong but we still need to love him as the father loved.
+Don't you think this is something?